hemeraleback/hemeraleback/README.md

 ## 🤔 Who am I?

-Im an Italian Student of Computer Sience, In past I've made some project whit my Friends, and I would upload them all on Github, Im also interested about PC Building and about mechanics and electronics
+Im an Italian Student of Computer Sience, In the past I've made some project with my friends, and I will upload them all on Github, Im also interested about PC Building and about mechanics and electronics

 <details>
 <summary> 🖥️ PC Specs</summary>